Contractor-x/Python-Intergers/README.md

 # About This Project
-    This is a python Program that performs basic operation with intergers including Operations(Addition,Subtraction,Multiplication,Division)
+    This is a python Program that performs basic operation with intergers, including Operations(Addition,Subtraction,Multiplication,Division)
     Floats
     Int length